ALEXMORF/the-dark-dungeon-world-gen-test-/README.md

 # the-dark-dungeon-world-gen-test-
 a test program to test the robustness of my game "the dark dungeon"'s world generation code

+if you run the program, just press "R" to regenerate the world to see it generates a new one.

 #procedural generation method

 First generate random rectangles that are apart at least 1 tile, then carve passengers by flood-filling randomly.
 (So far)